cmcmA20/cubical-mini/CONTRIBUTING.md

 - Module dependency structure is stratified as follows:

-  In `Prim` you must import Agda primitives/builtins or define and bind them.
+  In `Foundations` and `Data.*.Base` you can import primitives/builtins and `Foundations` modules.
-  You can import other `Prim` modules as well.
-  Any other imports are prohibited.
+  Any other imports are prohibited, `Foundations` must be self-contained.

-  In `Foundations` and `Data.*.Base` you can import `Prim`, `Foundations` and `Data.*.Base` modules.
+  In `Meta` you can import anything, just be precise, do not create unnecessary dependencies.
-  Do not import and do not use Agda primitives/builtins from `Agda.Builtin.*` and the like.

-  In other modules you must avoid importing `Prim`.
+  Everywhere else you must only avoid importing primitives/builtins.
-  Do not import and do not use Agda primitives/builtins from `Agda.Builtin.*` and the like.

 - Avoid creating folders like `Data`, `Records` or `HITs` only for the sake of collecting all the inductive types, records or HITs.
   When naming new folders, take inspiration in semantics or purpose of the target concept, not in it's Agda syntax.

-- `Data` is the correct place for data structures and their properties.
-If you see that your "data structure" is quite general, admits a rich theory `Category` or any algebraic stuff) and is applicable to various other concepts, it should be moved to the top-level.
+- `Data` is the correct place for common programming data types and their properties.
+If you see that your "data type" is quite general, admits a rich theory (e.g. `Category` or any algebraic stuff) and is applicable to various other concepts, it should be moved to the top-level.

 - Erase type indices if it's a well-known optimization.
 If needed, create multiple representations of the same type but with different runtime performance, document their relationship by defining conversions.

-- Create multiple representations of the same type and document, what proofs are easy in this representation, and why.
+- Create multiple representations of the same type and document what proofs are easy in this representation, and why.

 - TODO